silverstripe/silverstripe-docsviewer/docs/en/Writing-Documentation.md

-# Writing Documentation #
+# Writing Documentation

 Your documentation needs to go in the specific modules docs folder which it refers mostly too.
-For example if you want to document a feature of your custom module 'MyModule' you need to create markdown files in mymodule/docs/.
+For example if you want to document a feature of your custom module 'mymodule' you need to create markdown files in mymodule/docs/en/.

 The files have to end with the __.md__ extension.
-The documentation viewer will automatically replace hyphens (-) with spaces (since you cannot have spaces web / file systems).
+The documentation viewer will automatically replace hyphens (-) with spaces.

+	my-documentation-file.md

+Translates to:

+	My documentation file

+The module also support number prefixing for specifying the order of pages in the index pages and navigation trees.

+	03-foo.md
+	1-bar.md
+	4-baz.md

+Will be output as the following in the listing views.

+	Bar
+	Foo
+	Baz

+## Localization

-Also docs folder should be localized.
-Even if you do not plan on using multiple languages you should at least write your documentation in a 'en' subfolder
+All documentation folder should be localized.
+Even if you do not plan on supporting multiple languages you need to write your documentation in a 'en' subfolder

 	/module/docs/en/

-## Syntax ##
+## Syntax

+Documentation should be written in markdown with an `.md` extension attached.
-This uses a customized markdown extra parser.
-To view the syntax for page formatting check out [Daring Fireball](http://daringfireball.net/projects/markdown/syntax)
+To view the syntax for page formatting check out [Daring Fireball](http://daringfireball.net/projects/markdown/syntax).

+To see how to use the documentation from examples, I recommend opening up this file in your text editor and playing around.
+As these files are plain text, any text editor will be able to open and write markdown files.

-## Creating Hierarchy ##
+## Creating Hierarchy

-The document viewer supports folder structure.
-There is a 9 folder limit on depth / number of sub categories you can create.
+The document viewer supports a hierarchical folder structure so you can categorize documentation and create topics.
-Each level deep it will generate the nested urls.

-## Directory Listing ##
+## Directory Listing

-Each folder you create should also contain a __index.md__ file (see sapphiredocs/doc/en/index.md) which contains an overview of the module and related links.
+Each folder you create should also contain a __index.md__ file which contains an overview of the module and related links.
+If no index is available, the default behaviour is to display an ordered list of links.

-## Table of Contents ##
+## Table of Contents

-The table of contents on each module page is generated
+The table of contents on each module page is generated based on where and what headers you use.

+## Images and Files

+If you want to attach images and other assets to a page you need to bundle those in a directory called _images at the same level as your documentation.